336 pp., 6.125 x 9.25, 12 halftones, appends., notes, bibl., index

 About the Author

-Maurice J. Hobson is assistant professor of African American studies and history at Georgia State University.
+Maurice J. Hobson is associate professor of African American studies at Georgia State University.

 For more information about Maurice J. Hobson, visit the Author Page.